Lian-D/Walmart-Mario-Maker/milestones.md

 Task 1: Create a level that has:

-A green button
+- A green button
-2 doors that connect to each other
+- 2 doors that connect to each other
-Create 2 terrain types called “grass” and “dirt”
+- Create 2 terrain types called “grass” and “dirt”
-Have the grass terrain cover the entire bottom of the level do you think this is specific enough to be useful for an initial user study?
+- Have the grass terrain cover the entire bottom of the level

 ## User Study Feedback
 We have started with our user studies and had our users try to implement simple tasks in our program.
 Here is the feedback that we have been given.